Stop being frantic about code testing

 A pattern emerged very early in my experience that coincides very well with the Linux kernel model of development.

-By not focusing too much on patterns or "best practice" carved in stone, you are actually able to focus on the problems the software is supposed to solve.
+By not focusing too much on patterns or "best practice", you are actually able to focus on the problems the software is supposed to solve.
 This doesn't mean that you should not care, or build crap that other developers would consider a nightmare to deal with, but you need to be practical.
 This is based upon pragmatic experience, not upon what other people (mainly the majority, or actually always the majority for some reason) are shouting loud about.

 Oh, and by the way, yes I am serious.